A Foodcentric Life

 Make waffles

-• Pre-heat the waffle iron to a medium high setting.
-Give both top and bottom plates a quick spray of non-stick (avocado oil is good).
+• Give both top and bottom plates a quick spray of non-stick (avocado oil is good) or use a soft pastry brush and oil.
 When iron is hot, pour ⅓-1/2 cup of batter into each square or full round.
-For square corners, quickly smooth batter into the corners with a small off-set spatula. and close the lid.
+For square corners, quickly smooth batter into the corners with a small off-set spatula.
+Close the lid.
 Do not overfill as waffles expand as they cook.

 Cook until waffles are golden, about 5 minutes, depending on your waffle iron.